-- 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender (including gender identity and expression) or sex. - 2.
-Oversee and coordinate the work of the district-wide and building level bullying prevention education. - 3.
-Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources. - 4.
-Address and investigate issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 5.
+Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for

+- 1. Oversee and coordinate the work of the district-wide and building level bullying prevention education. - 2.
+Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources. - 3.
+Address and investigate issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 4.
 Work with building administrators and clinicians to address personal biases that may prevent equal treatment of all students and staff.